nosecreek/Responsive-Video-for-WordPress/readme.txt

 == Description ==

 This plugin takes advantage of WordPress' built in [oEmbed functionality](http://codex.wordpress.org/Embeds) to make it easy to insert responsive videos into your site or blog.
 Just copy the URL of the video you want to embed and paste it into the WordPress editor.
+This plugin will maintain the default aspect ratio of the video at any page size.

+This plugin has been tested as working with the following video sites:

+* YouTube

+* Vimeo

+* blip.tv

+* Flickr (videos)

+* DailyMotion

+* Hulu

+* WordPress.tv

+* FunnyOrDie.com (WordPress 3.0+)

+* Revision3

 View the source [on GitHub](https://github.com/nosecreek/Responsive-Video-for-WordPress).